Imisi3D/vr-hackathon-guidelines/README.md

 2. To take part in the Lagos VR Hackathon, you must register via the hackathon’s sign up form before September 9th 2016, or as advised by the organisers.

+3. On the hackathon day, you are permitted to bring in all the assets you may need for your hack.
+This may include video content, audio, images and separated 3D models (no composite scenery).
+However, all the logic that controls the working of your hack need to be written on the hackathon day at the venue.
+To ensure compliance, we shall be vetting the assets on the Tuesday before the hackathon.

-3. By registering for and participating in the Hackathon, the entrants:
+4. By registering for and participating in the Hackathon, the entrants:

     1. warrant that they have complied with these Entry Conditions;